Resolving Conflicts in Game Development Projects

 When we go back to the Diversion Desktop app, you’ll notice that our file now has two indicators:

 • The orange square tells us that it was modified since the last commit on our current branch.
-(And, indeed, on this branch, the file went from containing “hello world!” to “hello world! (in main branch)”.)
+(And, indeed, on this branch, the file went from containing “hello world!” to “hello world! (in the main branch)”.)

 • And the purple warning tells us that it was also modified on another branch.
 We can even click on it to get some extra info: